 Read more from Seotistics - Web Analytics + Business + Strategy

 Use Data Or Be Used By Data!
-The September 1 issue of Seotistics is here for you!
-While everyone talks about AI, LLMs and "innovation", only a few actually focus on understanding the business.
-Today, I show you the importance of giving context to metrics!
-You can list down all the cool stuff you want but you need context!
+The September 29 issue of Seotistics is here for you!
+You often read about crazy stuff on social media like LLMs and automation.
+Even some "consultants" or agencies hype cool stuff up for selling.
+However, all of this doesn't matter without the good data basics.
 Please move this email to your Primary inbox or reply to it.
 This is to prevent Seotistics goes into spam by accident.
 Gmail users can read this tutorial to do it.
-Read this...
+Read this in your browser π£π£ Important...